vnappmob/vapi/README.md

-## vAPI Project
+## VNAppMob API Project

 This project is an open project that allows users to fetch some basic data in Vietnam.
-Feel free to follow the project docs at https://vapi.vnappmob.com
+Feel free to follow the project docs at https://api.vnappmob.com

 If you need more information, please hook us at hi@vnappmob.com